A Quick Guide To Relationship Email Marketing For Your Business

 Here is a quick guide to relational emails and how to use them to reinforce your company’s email marketing strategy.

-When should my business send a relational email?
+When should my business send a relationship email?

-Relational emails strengthen the bond between your business and your customers.
-Investing in the customer relationship — and positioning your brand as an expert and reliable source — lays the groundwork for brand loyalty, which, ultimately, makes customers more comfortable spending money with you.
-(Marketing emails generated about $44 in return for every $1 invested, according to a 2016 report by Campaign Monitor, an email marketing software provider.)
+Relationship emails strengthen the bond between your business and your customers.
+Investing in the customer relationship—and positioning your brand as an expert and reliable source—lays the groundwork for brand loyalty, which, ultimately, makes customers more comfortable spending money with you.
+(Email campaigns are one of the best marketing channels; according to a 2024 report by MailModo, an email marketing platform, they return about $42 for every $1 invested.)

-Additionally, customers who see that you are providing value to them outside of deals and promotions are more likely to remain subscribers, which is key to growing your email list and your marketing reach.
+Additionally, customers who see that you are providing value outside of deals and promotions are more likely to remain subscribers, which is key to growing your email list and elevating your marketing efforts.

 The customer (not the sales pitch) should always be the focus of a relational email.
 Use language and content that is personal, informative and even entertaining.